 Rosh haShanah falls on the 1st and 2nd days of Tishrei, which is the seventh Hebrew month (this will be in September or October of the secular year).

-Rosh HaShanah is also considered to be the birthday of the world, the birthday of Adam (the first man), the day on which Sarah first learned that she would have Isaac, and the day Isaac was born.
-It is also the day on which Hannah learned that she would have a child.
+Jewish people also think of Rosh haShanah as the birthday of the world, the birthday of Adam (the first man), the day on which Sarah first learned that she would have Isaac, and the day Isaac was born.

 The single most important symbol of Rosh HaShanah is the shofar, the animal horn which is blown on Rosh HaShanah (except if it is also Shabbat) and which reminds us in particular to do teshuvah (to be sorry for wrong things we have done and make an effort not to do them again).

 Because Rosh HaShanah is such an important holiday, the rabbis have given it some extra names.
 These are:

 Yom Teruah – The Day of the Blowing (of the trumpets).
 (We do not blow actual trumpets on Rosh haShanah, but rather the shofar, an animal horn or trumpet).

 Zichron Teruah – Tribute to the Blowing (of the trumpets)